rOpenGov/psData/README.md

 ```

 ```
-## Error: trying to get slot "target" from an object of a basic class
+## Error: trying to generate an object from a virtual class ("ANY")
-## ("environment") with no slots
 ```

 Now there is a new class, `"Foo"`, which inherits from `DataFrameConstr`,